 This claims program is limited to claims of "U.S. nationals."
-Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.9 Claimant satisfies the nationality requirement.
-Claimant has provided a copy of the identification pages of a U.S. passport that was issued to her in 1987, which shows that she was a U.S. national at the time of the alleged hostage-taking (from August to December of 1990).
-She has also provided a copy of a recent U.S. passport, which expired in 2014 and establishes that she remained a U.S. national through the effective date of the Claims Settlement Agreement.
+Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.
+9 Claimant satisfies the nationality requirement.
+She has provided a copy of her U.S. birth certificate, as well as a copy of her current U.S. passport, which together show that she was a U.S. national at the time of the alleged hostage-taking (August through December of 1990) and that she remained a U.S. national through the effective date of the Claims Settlement Agreement.